shrey10926/DataNeuron_Assignment/Readme.md

 2. Part-B

     Flask framework was used in order to develop this API.
-The same preprocessing steps were used in the inferencing phase as were used during the training phase.
+The same preprocessing steps were used in the inferencing phase as were used during the training phase. api.py contains the API code.
 After the API was developed, a Docker image of the API was deployed on Azure instance.

 ## Request body
 {"text1" : "nuclear body seeks new tech....","text2" : "terror suspect face arrest...."}